MinVR/MinVR/src/config/README.md

   std::cout << "Cora is a " << in->getTypeString("/cora")
   if (in->getType("/cora") == VRCORETYPE_CONTAINER) ...
-  std::list<std::string> nameList = in->getValue("/cora")
+  VRContainer nameList = in->getValue("/cora")

 This last returns a list like this:

-  /cora/nora
+  nora
-  /cora/flora
+  flora
-  /cora/dora
+  dora
-  /cora/leonora
+  leonora

-That is, the names within a container are absolute names, defined relative to "/", the root namespace.
+That is, the names within a container are relative names, that must be interpreted using the namespace of the container that holds them.
 The cora object defines a "namespace" called "/cora/".
 You can think of a namespace as a container name with a slash appended.
 All the accessor functions have a namespace version to use:

   int m = in->getValue("nora", "/cora/");
   std::string s = in->getTypeString("cora", "/")